bluesky/databroker/docs/source/api.rst

 entirely, which may be costly.
 If a more efficient approach is possible (e.g. a COUNT query) it should be implemented.

-Integration with RunCatalog
+Integration with BlueskyRun
 ---------------------------

 For each file format / backend (MongoDB, newline-delimited JSON, directory of TIFFs, etc.) one needs to write a single custom catalog.
-Its entries, created dynamically as described above, should be ``LocalCatalogEntry`` objects that identify ``intake_bluesky.core.RunCatalog`` as their driver.
+Its entries, created dynamically as described above, should be ``LocalCatalogEntry`` objects that identify ``intake_bluesky.core.BlueskyRun`` as their driver.
 See below for the arguments that they would provide to the entry so that it can instantiate the catalog when called upon.

 Core
 ====

-.. autoclass:: intake_bluesky.core.RunCatalog
+.. autoclass:: intake_bluesky.core.BlueskyRun
    :members:

-.. autoclass:: intake_bluesky.core.RemoteRunCatalog
+.. autoclass:: intake_bluesky.core.RemoteBlueskyRun
    :members:

 .. autoclass:: intake_bluesky.core.BlueskyEventStream